British Rail Class 720: Description

 All Class 720 orders as at October 2022 have been delivered in five-car configuration.
 The units have a length of 122 m and accommodate up to 540 seated passengers in a standard-class seating configuration.
 As of October 2022, no operator has chosen to configure their Class 720 fleets with first class accommodation.

 The interior of Class 720 features a 3+2 seating arrangement.
 These seats are intentionally cantilevered above the floor to provide greater under-seat space for storing personal luggage as well as to ease cleaning.
-Furthermore, various amenities are present for the convenience and comfort of the travelling public.
-Each car benefits from air conditioning throughout, while numerous passenger information systems, displaying passenger loading indicators among other information, are present across each carriage's interior.
-Every seat is provided with its own seat-back table and power sockets, while on-train WiFi enables online connectivity throughout the journey.
+Each car has air conditioning throughout, while numerous passenger information systems, displaying passenger loading indicators among other information, are present across each carriage's interior.
+Every seat is provided with its own seat-back table and power sockets, while on-train Wi-Fi enables online connectivity throughout the journey.
 Onboard toilet facilities are also present.
 Akin to trains operated by the London Overground, the Class 720s have through gangways to encourage passengers to spread out across the train.
 The interior is also fully compliant with the Technical Specification for Interoperability for Persons of Reduced Mobility, featuring dedicated spaces for wheelchairs, as well as spaces for bicycles.
 One of the two toilets present in a five-car formation is also outfitted for greater accessibility.

 In September 2017, Greater Anglia unveiled an early mockup of the interior intended to be fitted to the Class 720 fleet.
 This was used as part of a consultation that solicited 1,000 responses from members of the public.
 Numerous changes were subsequently made to the interior.
 Alterations included the replacement of the originally intended Fainsa seating with softer seating supplied by Kiel, as well as the addition of seat back tables.
 The units also featured underfloor heating, eliminating the need for the bodyside heaters and thus increasing floorspace for more passengers.
 This heating arrangement was allegedly the first use amongst any train on the British railway system.